Kuninda kingdom

-The Kingdom of Kuninda (or Kulinda in ancient literature) was an ancient central Himalayan kingdom documented from around the 2nd century BCE to the 3rd century, located in the southern areas of modern Himachal Pradesh and far western areas of Uttarakhand in northern India and Doti Gadwall in Nepal.
+The Kingdom of Kuninda (or Kulinda in ancient literature) was an ancient central Himalayan kingdom documented from around the 2nd century BCE to the 3rd century CE, located in the southern areas of modern Himanchal, Uttarakhand and western Nepal.

 Kingdom

+The first mention of Kuninda appears in Pāṇini's Ashtadhyay where he mentions it as an Ayudhajivi Sangha, meaning a warrior republic.
+Though, the kingdom may have existed earlier as it is also mentioned in Mahabharat to be situated in the east of Kuru kingdom.
 The history of the kingdom is documented from around the 2nd century BCE.
 They are mentioned in Indian epics and Puranas.
 The Mahabharata relates they were defeated by Arjuna.